abpframework/abp/docs/en/Modules/Database-Tables.md

 ### OpenIddictTokens

-This table can be used to store information about OpenID Connect tokens, including the token payload, expiration, type, and other relevant information.
+This table can store information about the OpenID Connect tokens, including the token payload, expiration, type, and other relevant information.
 It can also be used to manage and validate the tokens issued to clients and users, such as access tokens and refresh tokens, and to control access to protected resources.

 #### Foreign Keys